With RefWorks, you can import references from Holy Cross databases to create your own personal list of references and bibliographies for your papers.

 MLA Style Examples

-E-Book with two authors or editors
+Ebook with two authors or editors

 An e-book—that is, a book that lacks a URL and that you use software to read on a personal device or computer—is considered a version according to the MLA Handbook’s template of core elements:

-(Walters and Travis 10).
+In text: (Walters and Travis 10).

-Walters, Ronald and Toni-Michelle Travis, eds.
+Works cited: Walters, Ronald and Toni-Michelle Travis, eds.
 Democratic Destiny and the District of Columbia: Federal Politics and Public Policy.
 E-book, Lexington Books, 2010.

 Journal article from an online database

-(Manning 330).
+In text: (Manning 330).

-Manning, Robert D. "Multicultural Washington, DC: The Changing Social and Economic Landscape of a Post-Industrial Metropolis."
+Works cited: Manning, Robert D. "Multicultural Washington, DC: The Changing Social and Economic Landscape of a Post-Industrial Metropolis."
 Ethnic and Racial Studies, vol. 21, no. 2, 1998, pp. 328-355.
 SocINDEX, [URL or DOI].

 Newspaper article from an online database

-(Steinhauer).
+In text: (Steinhauer).

-Steinhauer, Jennifer.
+Works cited: Steinhauer, Jennifer.
 "The State of the Non-State, Washington, D.C."
 New York Times, Oct 7, 2014.
 Academic Search Premier, [URL].

 Personal (unpublished) interview, conducted in-person

-(Thomas).
+In text: (Thomas).

-Thomas, Clarence.
+Works cited: Thomas, Clarence.
 Personal interview.
 20 Nov 2019.

 MLA Style Resources